 5.16.6 Interim or temporary appointments to posted positions may be made in the circumstances set forth in this section.

-5.16.6.1 If there are no applicants for the position, the Deans of Instruction, in consultation with the Division Chairs, shall make a one-year interim appointment to the position.
+5.16.6.1 If there are no applicants for the position, the assigned administrator, in consultation with the Division Chairs, shall make a temporary appointment to be determined by mutual agreement between the vice president and the appointee.
 If this occurs, the selection procedure will be reinitiated in Fall of the following academic year (5.16.3).
 If no eligible tenured faculty have applied, the dean will post another advertisement for the position with a 10-day deadline that will include tenure-track faculty in the division.

 5.16.6.2 If the position is vacated permanently during the 4-year term due to illness, resignation, retirement or other cause, the Dean(s) of Instruction of the now unrepresented divisions shall consult with the Chairs of the now unrepresented divisions to select an interim Coordinator.
 A permanent selection procedure will be initiated at the beginning of the next Fall semester (5.16.3).
 The interim Coordinator will serve until a replacement Coordinator is selected and begins a 4-year appointment as described in Article 5.16.